theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-1/index.md

   <p>The <strong>Ka</strong> was the double, your life-force twin.
 It lived alongside you, invisible, animated by food, ritual, and offerings.
 When you died, your Ka remained in the tomb, sustained by prayers and sustenance left by the living.</p>

   <p>The <strong>Ba</strong> was the winged soul, <em>your personality</em>, your unique essence.
-It could fly between worlds, return to visit loved ones, or journey through the Du&rdquo;st. Often depicted as a bird with a human head, the Ba gave motion to the soul.
+It could fly between worlds, return to visit loved ones, or journey through the Du&rsquo;st. Often depicted as a bird with a human head, the Ba gave motion to the soul.
 But at night, it returned to the tomb, to reunite with the Ka.</p>

   <p>When Ba and Ka embraced in harmony, a third form was born: the <strong>Akh</strong>.</p>